 By adding a condition named “message kind” as “Voicemail” while searching in the content search, we can get the data.

 Even though Teams facilitate our meeting experience with its new features, as an admin, we should keep an eye on the recorded meetings.
 Because it is our responsibility to monitor and control what is going on in our organization.
-The meeting recordings are stored separately in Streams along with the channel name.
+Streams separately store the meeting recordings along with the channel name.

 How to find the recorded team meetings?